-- 1. Surface acting requires an individual to exhibit physical signs, such as smiling, that reflect emotions customers want to experience.
+- 1. Surface acting28 requires an individual to exhibit physical signs, such as smiling, that reflect emotions customers want to experience.
 A children's hairdresser cutting the hair of a crying toddler may smile and act sympathetic without actually feeling so.
 In this case, the person is engaged in surface acting. - 2.
-Deep acting takes surface acting one step further.
+Deep acting29 takes surface acting one step further.
 This time, instead of faking an emotion that a customer may want to see, an employee will actively try to experience the emotion they are displaying.
 This genuine attempt at empathy helps align the emotions one is experiencing with the emotions one is displaying.
 The children's hairdresser may empathize with the toddler by imagining how stressful it must be for one so little to be constrained in a chair and be in an unfamiliar environment, and the hairdresser may genuinely begin to feel sad for the child. - 3.
-Genuine acting occurs when individuals are asked to display emotions that are aligned with their own.
+Genuine acting30 occurs when individuals are asked to display emotions that are aligned with their own.
 If a job requires genuine acting, less emotional labor is required because the actions are consistent with true feelings.

-- 28. Behavior requiring individuals to exhibit physical signs, such as smiles, that reflect emotions - 29.
-Behavior requiring an individual to pretend to experience emotions they don't feel.
+- 28. Behavior requiring individuals to exhibit physical signs, such as smiles, that reflect emotions they don't feel. - Behavior requiring an individual to pretend to experience emotions they don't feel. - 30.
+Behavior requiring an individual to display emotions aligned with their own.